John Offerdahl: Professional career

-Offerdahl was drafted by the Miami Dolphins in the second round in the 1986 NFL Draft.
+Offerdahl was selected by the Miami Dolphins in the second round in the 1986 NFL draft.
 The Dolphins did not have a first-round pick, making Offerdahl their first selection of the draft, and the draft's 52nd overall.
 Originally considered a middle or late-round pick, Offerdahl's draft stock skyrocketed during the Senior Bowl, which saw him put on an impressive performance against Heisman Trophy-winning running back Bo Jackson.
 His Senior Bowl highlights included two stops at the goal line during the same drive, one of which was an acrobatic move that stopped Jackson in mid-air.
 Offerdahl was taken to reinforce a struggling Dolphins defense, which held the 23rd-overall rank in the previous season.

 In his rookie year, Offerdahl was the Dolphins' starting right inside linebacker.
 As with his rookie year in college, he impressed the coaching staff early in the preseason; he was named the starter 10 days after joining training camp, and had twice as many tackles as any of his teammates after the first three preseason games.
 Although the Dolphins had an 8–8 season, Offerdahl impressed individually.
 He was selected for the Pro Bowl and was named a second-team All-Pro by the Associated Press after recording 130 tackles, two sacks, and an interception in 15 games.
 He also shared the Pro Football Weekly/Pro Football Writers Association's Defensive Rookie of the Year Award with the San Diego Chargers' Leslie O'Neal.

 In his second season, which was shortened by a players' strike, Offerdahl was limited to nine starts due to injury.
 Despite the reduction in playing time, he recorded 1 1/2 sacks and was invited back to the Pro Bowl.
 His third season was the first in which he played in all 16 games.
 He had two interceptions – the most in a season during his professional career – as well as his career's only fumble recovery and a half-sack, on the way to his third consecutive Pro Bowl appearance.